 During November 2023, Liquor Control Board of Ontario ("LCBO"), one of Corby's customers, advised suppliers that it will be enforcing a pricing term included in its standard purchase terms and conditions that requires suppliers to ensure prices sold to the LCBO are the same or lower than prices sold to any other customer in Canada, which is in contradiction to other pricing policies imposed by the LCBO, particularly "minimum pricing" that increases every year.
 The LCBO levied penalties on suppliers for sales beginning April 2023 onwards already reflected in the 2024 financial statements.
 For the three-month and year-ended June 30, 2024, Corby recorded penalties of \$2,407 in revenue and \$384 in other expenses.
 In addition, the LCBO threatened to calculate penalties on sales not in compliance for the period before April 2023.
 Corby cannot quantify the potential charge and no provision has been recorded in these financial statements for any exposure before April 2023.
 Corby believes a retroactive charge back of this nature would not be enforceable.
-Corby, together with a collective of spirits suppliers representing almost 70% of the spirits products sold in Ontario, filed a court application with the Ontario Superior Court of Justice for court orders declaring that the LCBO's pricing term is of no force and effect or, alternatively, cannot be enforced retroactively, and that the LCBO must release any amounts set off based on its enforcement.
+Corby, and together with a collective of spirits suppliers representing almost 70% of the spirits products sold in Ontario, filed a court application with the Ontario Superior Court of Justice for court orders declaring that the LCBO must release any amounts set off based on its enforcement.
 The matter will be heard by the Commercial List with the decision anticipated during fiscal year 2025.